AndyWu55555/rrenet/README.md

-# Relaxed Rotational Equivariance via G-Biases in Vision
+# Relaxed Rotational Equivariance via $G$-Biases in Vision
 The AAAI2025 accepted this paper!
 We will release the code in the next few days.
 ### Ablation Experiments on the CIFAR-100 dataset
 Unlike the ablation experiment reported in the paper, we simplified the classification header and re-conducted the ablation experiment, resulting in more prominent results.
 The results are as follows: